KSP-KOS/KOS/doc/source/structures/misc/config.rst

     Configures the ``InstructionsPerUpdate`` setting.

-    This is the number of kRISC psuedo-machine-language instructions that each kOS CPU will attempt to execute from the main program per :ref:`physics update tick <cpu hardware>`.
+    This is the number of kRISC pseudo-machine-language instructions that each kOS CPU will attempt to execute from the main program per :ref:`physics update tick <cpu hardware>`.

     This value is constrained to stay within the range [50..2000].
 If you set it to a value outside that range, it will reset itself to remain in that range.